jacknpoe/todos_juros/README.md

 Of course, for some dialects, some solutions are almost completely identical, but they were published separately because a single code would not run in more than one dialect.
 A classic example is the SML and SML/NJ dialects.
 A single line (which is mandatory in SML and generates an error in SML/NJ) prevents the same solution from running in both dialects.
 Another very clear example is the Forth dialects, which use arrays differently.

-The solutions are divided between recursive (Alice, Arc, AutoLISP, Bend, Bigloo, Caml, Clean, Clojure, Common Lisp, DataWeave, DrScheme, Elixir, Elm, Emacs Lisp, Erlang, EusLisp, Flix, Gauche, Gleam, GOOPS, Haskell, Hope, Idris, ILOS, ISLISP, Kawa, Lean, Miranda, NewLISP, Oak, OCaml, Orc, Otus Lisp, Prolog, PureScript, Racket, ReasonML, ReScript, Scheme, SML, SML/NJ, Source, Squint, Steel, Visual LISP, XSB and Yeti) and iterative (all other dialects, including F#).
+The solutions are divided between recursive (Alice, Arc, AutoLISP, Bend, Bigloo, Caml, Clean, Clojure, Common Lisp, DataWeave, DrScheme, Elixir, Elm, Emacs Lisp, Erlang, EusLisp, Frennel, Flix, Gauche, Gleam, GOOPS, Haskell, Hope, Idris, ILOS, ISLISP, Kawa, Lean, Miranda, NewLISP, Oak, OCaml, Orc, Otus Lisp, Prolog, PureScript, Racket, ReasonML, ReScript, Scheme, SML, SML/NJ, Source, Squint, Steel, Visual LISP, XSB and Yeti) and iterative (all other dialects, including F#).

 There are, in some solutions, safeguards for incorrect values ​​for a real application.
 These are zero and negative values.
 In some dialects ​​it is not verified, as it was understood that the target audience of these dialects ​​would not make this type of mistake.